trandangtri/Demo/src/ONGR/DemoBundle/Resources/doc/index.rst

    If composer prompts input questions just press enter.

-Then run magento install script:
+Then run magento install script (be patient it takes some time):

 .. code-block:: bash